raspberrypilearning/alien-language/en/step_1.md

 ## Introduction

-Train the computer to understand an alien language and use it to control an alien.
+Train a machine learning model to recognise an alien language and use it to control an alien.

 --- no-print ---